geoscixyz/gpg/content/foundations/physical_properties/physical_properties_conductivity.rst

 Most rocks contain pore-spaces which are at least partially saturated with ionic fluids.
 These fluids include: fresh water, brackish water, ocean water and brine.
 Because pore fluids have a higher conductivity than most rock-forming minerals, electrical current generally prefers to flow through the pore-space whenever possible.
-As a result, the bulk conductivity of the rock depends significantly its porosity, fluid saturation and the type of fluid contained within the pore-space.
+As a result, the bulk conductivity of the rock depends significantly upon its porosity, fluid saturation and the type of fluid contained within the pore-space.

 For rocks which are unsaturated, the pore space is occupied solely by air.
-Because air is infinitely resistive, it forces the current to flow through the minerals comprising the rock.
+Because air is very resistive, it forces the current to flow through the minerals comprising the rock.
 As a result, unsaturated rocks are poorly conductive.
 When a sufficient percentage of the pore-space is saturated, the pore fluid is able to offer a more efficient pathway for the current.
 Thus, the bulk conductivity of rocks generally increases as fluid saturation increases.